-The sewing term stitch in the ditch may have you scratching your head but it is a really easy way to finish quilts, bindings and occasionally waistbands, collars and even cuffs.
-Ditch stitch looks so good because the needle of the machine goes through the seam on the right side of the fabric.
+The sewing term stitch in the ditch may have you scratching your head but it is a really easy way to finish quilts, bindings, and occasionally waistbands, collars, and even cuffs.
+The ditch stitch looks so good because the needle of the machine goes through the seam on the right side of the fabric.
 It secures the fabric on the wrong side and leaves a neat finish with no visible stitch on the right side.

 There are 3 main uses of the stitch in the ditch.

 - Finishing quilts - This sewing technique uses a walking foot if you have one and is especially useful for finishing off quilts.
 The stitch in the ditch finishes the quilt as it stitches together the lining and batting.
 The ditch refers to the indent made between the joined fabrics.

 - Finishing binding on necklines, cuffs, waistbands, and anywhere you want an invisible finish.
 A stitch in the ditch finish is a great way to neaten off a facing with a bound edge.

 - Waistbands - Waistbands on gathered skirts commonly are joined using the stitch in the ditch method.

 Stitch in the Ditch for Quilting (Invisible Stitches)

 While you can't really see the stitching when the stitch in the ditch is done for quilting, it will create indents in the quilt and you will see the stitching on the back of the quilt where the fabric is normally all one fabric with no patches.

 Prepare the quilt by stitching all the pieces together and press the stitched quilt seams open to reveal the ‘ditch’ clearly.

 Cut and trim the chosen batting and lining for the quilt and pin or tack to the underside of the quilt.